Chebanenko Slav: a solid, quiet opening bursting with potential for action!

-As Black, there are thousands of openings that you could learn and implement into your games, but the Chebanenko Slav offers a sharp reply within the Slav Defense.
+As Black, there are thousands of openings that you could learn and implement into your games.
+But, the Chebanenko Slav offers a sharp reply within the Slav Defense.

 Let’s look at 10 Reasons to Play the Chebanenko Slav:

-If White continues developing as usual, not only will you be able to take the gambit pawn, but you will have enough defense/development to ensure you can continue playing without worry.
+If White continues developing as usual, not only will you be able to take the gambit pawn.
+But, you will have enough defense/development to ensure you can continue playing without worry.

 Especially since Queen’s Gambit Accepted lines are not too common, learning the Chebanenko Slav can make your opponent extra uncomfortable.

 In almost all Queen’s Gambit games, the c-file is the most critical file in the game.
 That means that the first player to take full control of it could dramatically change the course of the game.
-Additionally, many attacks to Black’s defenses are done by the dark-squared bishop and knight to the c7 square.
+Additionally, many attacks on Black’s defenses are done by the dark-squared bishop and knight to the c7 square.

 However, with the move a6, you immediately halt White’s attempts at developing his/her knight to the attractive b5 square.